-Denote by r{ui} the "rating" of user u of item i.
+Denote by r{ui} the "rating" made by the user u regarding the item i.
 It might be the real rating in case of explicit feedback dataset or number of times user visited the given page in implicit feedback.
 In case of no interactions we assume $r{ui} = 0$.
 As in the original paper we will call r{ui} values observations.